 Day 1 (first day of period) to Day 7

 Your Hormone Horoscope: During this week of your cycle, estrogen starts out at rock-bottom and begins a steady climb.
 Once you get past the achy, fatiguing part of your period, this rise in estrogen will be boosting your energy, mood, optimism and brain skills.
 It also makes you chattier and pushes you to connect with others both socially and romantically.
 Rising estrogen has a slight appetite-suppressing effect, which makes it a bit easier to eat smaller portions and opt for healthier foods throughout this week and next week of your cycle.
-In general, you’ll find that as the level of your estrogen increases, you get a bit more curious about the world around you, want to have fun, enjoy shopping and prefer to be out of the house and among other people.
+In general, you’ll find that as the level of your estrogen increases, you get a bit more curious about the world around you, want to have fun, enjoy shopping and prefer to be out of your home and among other people.

 Estrogen and testosterone rise till they peak

 Your Hormone Horoscope: Estrogen continues to rise throughout your Week 2, amping up all the positive effects you experienced during your Week 1.
 So, you’re likely to be more upbeat, optimistic, chattier and confident, plus have a sharper memory, be thinking faster on your feet and pondering romance far more frequently.
 The high level of this hormone is also making you more self-assured about your appearance.
 And, in fact, estrogen is actually boosting your attractiveness by prompting subtle shifts in soft tissue that make your facial features slightly more symmetrical.
-High estrogen triggers a greater output of pain-masking endorphins in the brain, which means uncomfortable activities–like getting a tooth filling or breaking in new shoes–will hurt less this week than during other weeks of your cycle.
+High estrogen triggers a greater output of pain-masking endorphins in the brain, which means uncomfortable activities–like getting a dental cavity filled or breaking in new shoes–will hurt less this week than during other weeks of your cycle.